History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 3. M. Kirienko-Voloshin.

-Modern Crimea attracts tourists from all over the world not only wonderful holiday but also ancient history, original culture and unique sights.
+Modern Crimea attracts tourists from all over the world not only wonderful holiday, but also ancient history, original culture and unique attractions.

-4. Parking of submarines and the place of fierce fighting - Balaklava;
+4. The submarine anchorage and the site of fierce battles - Balaklava;

 5. Genoese fortress in Sudak;